 The Team Isiah Foundation is named after our son Isiah Dixon, who was diagnosed with Acute Lymphoblastic Leukemia (ALL) in June 2014.

 Isiah started treatment almost immediately and his initial stay in the hospital was 32 days.
 The great news was that once doctors tested him after the initial phase of treatment, they found no molecular evidence of any leukemia cells in his body!
 That was in mid-July 2014 and Isiah has remained leukemia free since then.
 Because his immune system was compromised, Isiah was not allowed to physically attend school his sophomore year.
 Instead, he was enrolled in our local public high school in the Home and Hospital teaching program.
 Isiah’s classes were all taught online.
-Isiah had a great Sophomore year and recently completed his Junior year at school, and we are very excited that he will be graduating next year!
+Isiah had a great Sophomore year and went on to graduate on time with the rest of his classmates.
+Isiah graduated in May 2022 from the University of Southern California (USC), majoring in Business and a minor in Spanish!

 Isiah entered the final phase of treatment (known as the Maintenance Phase) in April 2015 and that will continue until November 2017.
-His treatment consists of taking chemo pills daily, clinic visits every two weeks for blood tests and IV chemo, and spinal taps roughly every three months (to ensure no leukemia cells are present in his spinal fluid).
-Isiah is happy to be back at school and to be with his friends and old classmates again.
+His treatment consisted of taking chemo pills daily, clinic visits every two weeks for blood tests and IV chemo, and spinal taps roughly every three months (to ensure no leukemia cells are present in his spinal fluid).